Luc Anselin

-Luc Anselin (born December 1, 1953) is one of the developers of the field of spatial econometrics.
+Luc E. Anselin (born December 1, 1953) is one of the developers of the field of spatial econometrics and the Stein-Freiler Distinguished Service Professor of Sociology and the College at the University of Chicago.

 Life and contributions

 Luc Anselin was previously the Regents' Professor, Walter Isard Chair and Director of the School of Geographical Sciences and Urban Planning at Arizona State University (ASU) where he attracted some of the leading spatial econometrics scholars.
 He also founded and directed the GeoDa Center for Geospatial Analysis and Computation at ASU to develop, implement, apply, and disseminate spatial analysis methods.
 In 2016, the GeoDa Center for Geospatial Analysis relocated to the University of Chicago.
 He held prior appointments at the University of Illinois, Urbana-Champaign, University of Texas at Dallas, West Virginia University, the University of California, Santa Barbara and the Ohio State University.
 His joint appointments included a range of disciplines, including Geography, Urban and Regional Planning, Economics, Agricultural and Consumer Economics, Political Economy and Political Science.

 In recent years, several national and international awards recognized Anselin's achievements, including his development of new spatial methodologies (e.g., local indicators of statistical association) and spatial software tools.
 The Regional Science Association International elected him as Fellow in 2004, and awarded him their Walter Isard Prize in 2005 and their William Alonso Memorial Prize in 2006.
 In 2008, Anselin was awarded one of the nation's highest academic honors by being elected to the National Academy of Sciences as well as to the American Academy of Arts and Sciences.
 In 2012, Anselin was elected as a University Consortium for Geographic Information Science Fellow (UCGIS).